 - Bats, birds, fish, guppies, frogs, tadpoles, turtles, dragonflies, damselflies, crane fly, etc.

-- Wiping them out could ensure extinction of multiple organisms.
+- Wiping them out could ensure the extinction of multiple organisms.

 People everywhere try to take their own measures to deter and even kill mosquitoes